CHCAA-EDUX/NLP-AU/README.md

 ## Class times

-Lectures take place on Wednesdays from 14-16; classroom instruction is on Thursday from 13-15.
-I'm not going to post the room number to Github - you can find this via the [AU Timetable](https://timetable.au.dk)
+Lectures take place on Wednesdays from 08-10; classroom instruction is on Friday from 12-14.
+For security reasons, I'm not going to post the room numbers to Github - you can find this via your [AU Timetable](https://timetable.au.dk)

 ## Course overview and readings